eunomia-bpf/open-gpu-kernel-modules/docs/analysis/SOURCE_CODE_ANALYSIS.md

 ## 3. Component Analysis

 With the architectural overview providing our map, we now embark on a detailed exploration of each major component in the driver stack.
 This journey takes us through over 3,000 files and 935,000 lines of code, examining the implementation details, design patterns, and engineering trade-offs that define each subsystem.
-Rather than a dry catalog of functions and data structures, this analysis reveals the *why* behind the *what*—the reasoning that led to particular architectural choices and the lessons embedded in this production code.
+Rather than a dry catalog of functions and data structures, this analysis reveals the *why* behind the *what*: the reasoning that led to particular architectural choices and the lessons embedded in this production code.

 We'll proceed from the outside in: starting with the kernel interface layer that presents a Linux face to the world, moving through the common libraries that provide foundational services, diving into the core GPU driver that orchestrates hardware, and concluding with the display subsystem that brings pixels to your screen.
 Each component tells part of a larger story about how modern GPU drivers manage complexity while delivering exceptional performance.